Sweets from a Stranger: Critical reception

+some of the quirky rhythms and electronic accents from the quintet's earliest records."
 AllMusic's Stephen Thomas Erlewine gave a mixed and predominantly critical summary of Sweets from a Stranger.
 Despite noting "connections" to the band's acclaimed East Side Story and speaking positively of songs including "I've Returned" and the "sublime" peak "Black Coffee in Bed", Erlewine wrote-off much of the effort as "new wave clatter".